trawat87/book/chapters/in/aws-elasticbeanstalk.md

 :o: All figures must be refered to

-This section will help with steps to be followed to create a Highly Availble, Load Balanced sample application on Elastic Beanstalk in a few quick Steps.
+This section will help with steps to be followed to create a Highly Available, Load Balanced sample application on Elastic Beanstalk in a few quick Steps.

 To be able to create an beanstalk application, the user must have set up an AWS account as a pre-requisite.
-An AWS account can be create using the link below
+An AWS account can be created using the link below

 [New AWS account creation URL](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start)